askui/askui/docs/docs/general/02-Getting Started/writing-your-first-test.md

 ```

 You can use `npx jest` to test all your Jest test files and `npx jest <folder name>/` to test all files in a certain folder.
-If your jest config file e.g. `jest.config.ts` in this case ist not in your root folder you can use `--config` to specify the location of your config file.
+If your jest config file e.g. `jest.config.ts` is not in your root folder you can use `--config` to specify the location of your config file.
 For example:

 ```shell